-Arcos Dorados has also devoted considerable resources to the development of the communities in which it operates.
-It provides scores of young people with their first formal job opportunities and uses its “Scale for Good” initiative to achieve positive impacts in sustainable sourcing, climate change, circular[LCDSL1] economy, family and wellness.
+Arcos Dorados has also devoted considerable resources to the development of communities in which it operates.
+It provides scores of young people with their first formal job opportunities and uses its “Scale for Good” initiative to achieve positive impacts in sustainable sourcing, climate change, circular economy, family and wellness.

-Arcos Dorados implemented its Circular Economy strategy [LCDSL2] with a plastics reduction program in 2018, and since that time estimates it has removed over 1.3 tons of it from its operations.
+Arcos Dorados implemented its Circular Economy strategy [LCDSL2] with a plastics reduction program in 2018, and since that time it estimates it has removed over 1.3 tons of the material from its operations.
 As part of its sustainability efforts, the company wanted to find a way to tackle Latin America’s well-documented urban waste problem, where at least a third of all waste generated ends up in open dumps or the environment, polluting the local water, soil, and air.

 UN Environment has urged countries to progressively close the dumpsites, which put people’s health at risk and threaten to damage agriculture, tourism, and other industries.
 The region has made progress, but more than 35,000 tons of waste remain uncollected each day.
 Latin American countries also face serious challenges in transitioning to a circular economy.
-Only 10 percent of the waste they produce is being reused through recycling or other recovery techniques.
+Only 10% of the waste they produce is being reused through recycling or other recovery techniques.

 Arcos Dorados and UBQ needed to find a way to bring the franchisee’s sustainable visions to life.
 The primary challenge was finding scalable, innovative solutions that considered both the consumer and the system within which the initiative exists, while also educating consumers on how they can act positively to improve the environment.